tom-galvin/mu/README.md

 * **Sequences**, which is like a `list` in F# - `[3, 2, -1, 92]`; you know the drill.
 * **Tuples**, with items separated by commas.
 Compiler supports tagged tuples (ie. to form a rudimentary tagged-union system) but I've not decided how to implement this in the language yet.

 That's it.
 Record structures might come soon, as curly-braces aren't used yet.
 Some things have incomplete support for now, as I attempt to get the language off the ground.
-For example, pattern-matching, sequences and tuples aren't yet implemented in the compiler.
+For example, pattern-match expressions aren't yet implemented in the compiler.
 They're coming soon, though, so don't worry!